zhjtwx/BATNet/README.md

 ### Docker Environment
 To facilitate rapid validation and reproducibility, we provide a fully pre-configured Docker environment.
 The Docker package includes:
 - **Complete runtime dependencies**
-- **BAT-Net source code**
+- **BATNet source code**
 - **Example datasets**
 - **model weights**

 #### Download Link
 The Docker image can be downloaded from:[https://zenodo.org/records/19756491/files/batnet-image-v2.tar.gz?download=1]
 #### Quick Start
-After downloading the archive, navigate to the directory containing the file and execute the following commands to load the Docker image and launch the BAT-Net runtime environment:
+After downloading the archive, navigate to the directory containing the file and execute the following commands to load the Docker image and launch the BATNet runtime environment:
 ```bash
 docker load -i batnet-image-v3.tar.gz # Load the Docker image after downloading
 docker run --gpus all -it --rm --runtime=nvidia --shm-size=16g batnet-image:v3 /bin/bash